Essential Guide to Ecommerce Email Marketing that You Should Know

 Lifecycle emails

-• welcome email series
+• Welcome email series

-• win-back email series
+• Win-back email series (to re-engage lost customers)

-• shopping cart abandonment emails
+• Shopping cart abandonment emails

-• browse abandonment emails
+• Browse abandonment emails

-• upselling and cross selling emails
+• Upselling and cross-selling emails

 Is your store built with Shopify?
 Find out how GetResponse can help you run Shopify email marketing campaigns more effectively today.